jim-rhoades/Anagram/README.md

 ### Key take-aways
 - Version 2 (`isAnagramV2`) is the fastest, though it might not be the answer an interviewer is looking for during a whiteboard job interview.
 - Originally I had written this in a Playground, but performance testing in a Playground is generally not a good idea.
 Testing the compiled code via this command line tool provides more accurate results.
 - Performance differences between the debug build and release build can be dramatic.
 On my computer, `isAnagramV2` takes 10s when running the debug build, and less than 1s for the release build.
-So, it's best to test permformance on the release build.
+So, it's best to test performance on the release build.